pahaz/sshtunnel/README.rst

       -x, --proxy IP:PORT
-                            IP and por for SSH proxy to destination -z, --compress        Request server for compression over SSH transport
+                            IP and por for SSH proxy to destination -z, --compress        Request server for compression over SSH transport -A, --agent           Allow looking for keys from an SSH agent

 .. _Pahaz Blinov: https://github.com/pahaz